A celebration of life, love, punk and chaos hits London

 From thereon, it was a blistering showcase of what makes Savages one of the finest live bands on the planet, with the band on the finest of form – tight-knit as a unit while seeming totally at one with their audience, as Beth repeatedly crowdsurfed and walked upon the hands of the clamouring mass who received her with religious fervour.

 Just a short clip of Savages playing Husbands live at the Brixton Academy on 25 November 2016.
 Submit to the power of the Beth.
 Resistance is futile!
-Adore Life tour merchandise and music available here: //savages.store-08.com/
+Adore Life tour merchandise and music available here: http://savages.store-08.com/

 Savages play City’s Full and Shut Up live at London’s legendary Brixton Academy on 25 November 2016.
 WARNING: Video contains flashing images City’s Full and Shut Up can both be found on Savages debut album, ‘Silence Yourself’.